 2. The Future Is Unknowable

 A tarot reading is a snapshot of energies, influences, emotions, circumstances, and events as they are at a particular moment.
 Those influences are never set in stone.
 Add the synergy between the reader, the client, and the cards into the mix and you'll have a potent soup of influences from which the reader must pull out useful and valid information.
 That’s why no two readers will ever interpret the same cards in the same way.
-But that’s not to say both are wrong.
+But that’s not to say either or both are wrong.

 People can make new decisions, and change their minds or their habits.
 So what was accurate six weeks ago won’t be accurate today.
 The cards are never wrong, so there may be a thread that perhaps the reader missed, or a predicted event may happen in an unexpected way.

 The reader must emphasize the temporary nature of each reading, and remind the client that they have the free will to change outcomes.

 3. The Value of a Reading Is in the Present

 Clients often overlook the most important part of the reading, and that is what the cards are telling them in the present.
 Never mind what’s going to happen, it’s only in the present that they can make changes happen which will affect the future.
 I am always surprised how some people believe that life happens to them; that they don't realise that they are making choices every day which determine the future.